 We will always comprehensively describe our interpretation of our client’s requirements in our quotations.
 Once agreed, client requirements will inform internal Method Statements and Statements of Work to guide project activities.

 Prior to delivery, we will review deliverables to ensure their compliance with client requirements.
 Prior to delivery, we will review deliverables to ensure that they are fit for the purpose intended.

 Our consultants will be encouraged to continually develop their skills and knowledge, retaining World-class qualifications and experience.
 We will ensure that our clients are aware of the lead consultant responsible for supporting them project-by-project.
 We will also ensure that our clients have access to those consultants whenever needed.

 We will utilise efficient business systems to manage client contact and client projects.
 On those projects, we will use robust, evidence-backed methods.
-We will maintain accreditation to ISO9001:2015, merging business and quality systems to ensure a cross-company quality culture.
+We will merge business and quality systems to ensure a cross-company quality culture.

 In all contacts, we aim to leave clients and potential clients more informed following their dealings with TimelessTime.

 Webinar: Webinar 5 - Motivating and setting objectives to drive performance

 This FREE webinar is the fifth of several on how to manage people.

 - Defining the performance of a worker in a job and establishing the link between motivation and performance.

 - Revisiting the role of the job and job design on motivation.